Hejazi Arabic

-Hejazi Arabic or Hijazi Arabic (HA) (اللهجة الحجازية, Hejazi Arabic: حجازي, /acw/), also known as West Arabian Arabic, is a variety of Arabic spoken in the Hejaz region of Saudi Arabia.
+Hejazi Arabic or Hijazi Arabic (اللهجة الحجازية, Hejazi Arabic: حجازي, /acw/), also known as West Arabian Arabic, is a variety of Arabic spoken in the Hejaz region of Saudi Arabia.
 Strictly speaking, there are two main groups of dialects spoken in the Hejaz region, one by the urban population, originally spoken mainly in the cities of Jeddah, Mecca, Medina and partially in Ta'if and another dialect by the urbanized rural and bedouin populations.
 However, the term most often applies to the urban variety which is discussed in this article.

 In antiquity, the Hejaz was home to the Old Hejazi dialect of Arabic recorded in the consonantal text of the Qur'an.
 Old Hejazi is distinct from modern Hejazi Arabic, and represents an older linguistic layer wiped out by centuries of migration, but which happens to share the imperative prefix vowel /a-/ with the modern dialect.

 Classification

 Also referred to as the sedentary Hejazi dialect, this is the form most commonly associated with the term "Hejazi Arabic", and is spoken in the urban centers of the region, such as Jeddah, Mecca, and Medina.
 With respect to the axis of bedouin versus sedentary dialects of the Arabic language, this dialect group exhibits features of both.
 Like other sedentary dialects, the urban Hejazi dialect is less conservative than the bedouin varieties in some aspects and has therefore shed some Classical forms and features that are still present in bedouin dialects, these include gender-number disagreement, and the feminine marker -n (see Varieties of Arabic).
 But in contrast to bedouin dialects, the constant use of full vowels and the absence of vowel reduction plus the distinction between the emphatic letters ض and ظ is generally retained.